 After your child's procedure is completed, he or she will be taken to the Recovery Room until the effects of anesthesia begin to wear off.
+You will be called to the Recovery Room once your child is awake.
 The length of time your child spends in the Recovery Room will vary with the procedure and the child.
-A maximum of two adults and no other children are permitted in the Recovery Room or any patient care areas with your child.
+A maximum of two adults are permitted in the Recovery Room.
+Siblings and other children are not permitted in the Recovery Room or any other patient care areas within Same Day Surgery.